 The latest public release of RiC-O is RiC-0 0.2, that was published in February 2021.
-It is compliant with the latest version of Records in Contexts-Conceptual Model (RiC-CM), RiC-CM 0.2 full draft, which will be released in March or April 2021, and is slightly different from RiC-CM 0.2 preview, which was released by EGAD in December 2019 (https://www.ica.org/sites/default/files/ric-cm-0.2_preview.pdf).
+It is compliant with the latest version of Records in Contexts-Conceptual Model (RiC-CM), RiC-CM 0.2, which was released in July 2021, and is slightly different from RiC-CM 0.2 preview, which was released by EGAD in December 2019.

 RiC-O provides a generic vocabulary and formal rules for creating RDF datasets (or generating them from existing archival metadata) that describe in a consistent way any kind of archival record resource and its contextual entities.
 It is therefore a reference model for publishing archival metadata sets as Linked Data, querying them using SPARQL, and making inferences using the logic of the ontology.